 One thing is certain: it is one of the great factors that have been a burden on the first democratic republic in Germany from the very beginning.
 For ZDFHistory we explain how it came about.

-WRITER AND DIRECTOR: Judith Voelker EDITOR: Marie Wilbers CAMERAMAN: Dieter Stürmer COMMISSIONING EDITOR: Stefan Gierer (ZDF), Winfried Laasch (ZDF)
+WRITER & DIRECTOR: Judith Voelker EDITOR: Marie Wilbers CAMERA: Dieter Stürmer COMMISSIONING EDITOR: Stefan Gierer (ZDF), Winfried Laasch (ZDF)